Aotearoa New Zealand Report Comment Templates

 Achievement Scale Guidelines

-Clear explanations of how to apply A-E scales (or other appropriate scales) for each year level and subject.
+Clear explanations of how to apply achievement scales for each year level and subject.

 Comment Structure Examples

-Model comments demonstrating proper structure: positive start, specific achievements, evidence-based feedback, and improvement areas.
+Model comments: positive start, specific achievements, evidence-based feedback, and improvement areas.

 Key Learning Area Focus

-Subject-specific vocabulary, curriculum outcomes, and assessment criteria aligned with Aotearoa New Zealand curriculum documents.
+Subject-specific vocabulary, curriculum outcomes, and assessment criteria aligned with Aotearoa New Zealand documents.

 Word Count Guidance

-Recommended comment lengths for each section (typically 100-250 words) to ensure comprehensive yet concise feedback.
+Recommended lengths for each section (typically 100–250 words) so your comments are comprehensive yet concise.

 Tone and Language Guidelines

-Professional, constructive tone guidelines ensuring respectful, parent-friendly language throughout.
+Professional, constructive tone guidance ensuring respectful, parent-friendly language throughout.

 Compliance Checklist